SERAPHINA'S POV

 There were no pictures of Kieran and me.
 Shocker.

-I headed straight to Kieran's office.
-I had left early in the morning, not wanting to run into him and have an awkward conversation about the upcoming divorce.
+I headed straight for Kieran’s study.
+I had left early that morning, desperate to avoid him, to spare myself a repeat of last night’s devastation.
 I'd also been avoiding Daniel, I think.

 How could I look into those innocent eyes and explain that his family was breaking apart?